DuendeSoftware/docs.duendesoftware.com/IdentityServer/v6/docs/content/upgrades/spa_to_duende.md

 This explains why all the different logical pieces are lumped into a single host.
 Second, why was a token based design chosen to secure the API co-hosted with the login page.
 The assumption is that as projects grow and more and more applications are added to the architecture, the design would eventually require a token based architecture (presumably hosted separately).
-Thus, rather than require rework later on, starting with a token based design makes sense and acclimates developers to those fundamentals from the begining.
+Thus, rather than require rework later on, starting with a token based design makes sense and acclimates developers to those fundamentals from the beginning.
 Third, it's assumed that the automatic self-configuration done in the template would avoid 1) the hassle of explicit configuration needed for the OIDC/OAuth protocols when the template is deployed, and 2) the need to explain the mechanics of the protocols.
 {{% /notice %}}